 CIPE’s Global programs help private sector bolster public confidence in the democratic and market institutions by reaffirming fundamental values, strengthening mechanisms of transparency and integrity, connecting networks of reformers, and exploring innovative responses to new challenges.

-CIPE’s programs in Latin America and the Caribbean focus on addressing challenges in the region by mobilizing the private sector’s participation to strengthen democratic institutions and address key public policy issues related to corruption, citizen insecurity, and lack of economic opportunities.
+CIPE’s programs in Latin America and the Caribbean focus on mobilizing the private sector to strengthen democratic institutions and address key public policy issues related to corruption, citizen insecurity, and lack of economic opportunities.

 The hope and promise of the Arab Spring uprisings have given way to resurgent authoritarianism and violent conflict.
 Weak governance and inadequate economic opportunities fuel dissatisfaction, stoke unrest and add to the appeal of extremism.